-I know you probably thought that the school system all over the world was the same, but it most definitely is not!
+While you probably thought that the school system all over the world was the same, but it most definitely is not!
 In fact, there ar very few school systems around the world that follow the same format is in the U.S. For example, school system in Spain (and they way they teach, etc.) is very different to what you are probably used to from schools back home.
 Here’s the basic structure:

 Infantile Education (Educación Infantil):

-While they have something called daycare (guardaría), parents also have the option to put their kids in school starting basically from when they are born.
-From 0 - 3 kids participate in what is called the first cycle of infantil education and from 3 - 6 they participate in the second cycle.
+While they have something called daycare (guardaría), parents also have the option to put their kids in school starting almost from when they are born.
+From 0 – 3 kids participate in what is called the first cycle of infantil education and from 3 – 6 they participate in the second cycle.
 The purpose of this education is physical, affective, social, and intellectual development in the kids.
 It also provides parents with a relatively affordable way to have someone look after their kids during work hours.

 Basic Education (Educación Básica):

-Free, obligatory education for kids starts at age 6 (although infantil education is very common) and is divided into two parts:
+Free, obligatory education for kids starts at age 6 (although infantil education is very common in many families) and is divided into two parts:

 Once a student has finished his or her 4th year of school (cuarto de la E.S.O), they have various options that are not obligatory.

 Bachillerato (or bachiller):